Parrots can grow attracted to their owners without same-species, opposite-sex avian companions.

 Aggression

-Sexually frustrated parrots become aggressive toward humans they don’t see as their owners because they’re jealous and view them as a rival for your affection.
+Sexually frustrated parrots become aggressive toward humans they don’t see as their owners because they’re jealous and view them as rivals for your affection.

 Parrots will also display unhappiness toward other pets that are getting your attention.